xsami/scripts/README.md

 ## TODO

-Complete the scripts config and retake this project
+Complete the scripts config and retake this project.